 The Governing Body will respond within ten days to any request from a parent to investigate incidents of bullying.
-In all cases, the Headteacher will conduct an investigation on behalf of the Governors and report back to a representative of the Governing Body, who is currently Ms Lorraine Watson.
+In all cases, the Headteacher will investigate on behalf of the Governors and report back to a representative of the Governing Body, who is currently Ms Lorraine Watson.